jetbrains-academy/introduction_to_python/Functions/Return value/task.md

 in Python Documentation).
 It’s good practice to include docstrings in the code that you write.</i>

 In the Fibonacci sequence, the first two numbers are `1` and `1`, and each subsequent number is the sum of the previous two.

+### Task
 Write a function that returns a list of numbers of the Fibonacci sequence up to `n` .

 <div class='hint'>Initialize <code>b</code> with 1.</div>